miguelsilva5989/codamus/README.md

 # Codamus Lang

 My first take on creating a simple programming language in Rust.

 Is uses [Nom](https://github.com/rust-bakery/nom) for parsing and creating the AST.

+Currently this is only an interpreted language and does not support many features.

 ## References